-You may need a paternity test if want to secure child support and have access to medical records, government benefits, and health insurance for your child but have not established parentage.
+You may need a paternity test if you want to secure child support and have access to medical records, government benefits, and health insurance for your child but have not established parentage.
 Parentage laws in California are complicated and involve court orders, genetic testing, legal parentage, and many complex court forms.
 It’s always in your and your child’s best interest to contact professional paternity attorneys in San Diego to help you handle a parentage case.

 Parentage With Married Couples